 The Spa on board the ship provides services from massages, to hairstyling to even a shave for the guys.
 Gratuity is automatically added at 18%.

 Last but not least, the Porters who help you with your luggage at the cruise port.
 Tip based on how much luggage you have and how big (or heavy) your bags are.
-I generally tip $1 a small bag and $2 if my case is secretly hiding an elephant*.
+I generally tip $1 a small bag and $2 if my case is secretly hiding the weight of an elephant*.

 *No elephants were harmed in the use of this imagery.